moxiesuite/moxie-debug-utils/README.md

-# truffle-debug-utils
+# moxie-debug-utils
-Code for integration between Truffle and Truffle Debugger
+Code for integration between Moxie and Moxie Debugger